VladasZ/VladasZ/README.md

 ## My homelab:

 Why use AWS?
 Boring.
 You can always buy a RaspberryPI, then stuble upon Jeff Geerling video on youtube and dive into the rabbit hole of homelabbing.
 It starts small, you find your old PC and install linux on it and host Valheim server there to play with your friends.
 Then you buy 1 mini PC, then another, then think about buying a 3D printer.
-The thing goes on and eventyally this is what I ended up with:
+The thing goes on and eventually this is what I ended up with:

 <img width="357" height="500" alt="Image" src="https://github.com/user-attachments/assets/bcd9c04e-246e-497f-9943-f7715602fe80" />